 Research Papers with Kings College

 Black Theatre Live's tours are documented, archived and reported in a variety of ways.
-With Kings College London MA faculty and research students, a series of research papers have and will be commissioned to track the impact of the Black Asian Minority Ethnic tours over the long term.
+With Kings College London MA faculty and research students, we have commissioned a series of research papers to track the impact of the Black, Asian Minority Ethnic tours over the long term.

 SHE CALLED ME MOTHER - GENDER & ETHNICITY

 The impact of SHE CALLED ME MOTHER, in particular the role of gender and diverse producers and consideration of the under-representation of women as well as ethnic minorities in content creation for theatre in the UK.
 DOWNLOAD HERE

 King's College researcher for She Called Me Mother

 Serrena Jäger studied MA in Culture and Creative Industries at the Department of Culture, Media and Creative Industries, King’s College London.
 Prior to this, she studied a BA in Sociology and Media from Goethe University, Frankfurt, Germany.

 THE DIARY OF A HOUNSLOW GIRL - OUTREACH MARKETING